abdelkarimse/ResteauApp/README.md

     Open the Android project in Android Studio.
     Build and run the project on an Android emulator or physical device.

-API Documentation

-Detailed documentation for the PHP API endpoints can be found here.
-Contributors

-    John Doe (@johndoe)
-    Jane Smith (@janesmith)

 License